dcotfr/ktest/README.md

   floor   (3.14)                                 3                                      Returns the greatest integer value <= to given number. max     (5, -2)                                5                                      Returns the maximal value of 1 or more numbers. min     (5, -2, 0)                             -2                                     Returns the minimal value of 1 or more numbers.
-  round   (2.43)                                 2                                      Returns the nearest integer, rounding half away from zero.
+  pow     (2, 8)                                 256                                    Returns the value of the 1st number raised to the power of the 2nd. round   (2.43)                                 2                                      Returns the nearest integer, rounding half away from zero. sgn     (-9.63)                                -1                                     Returns the sign of the number (-1, 0 or 1). sqr     (2)                                    1.4142135623730951                     Returns the square root of the number.
  MISC:
   env     ("SHELL")                              "/bin/bash"                            Returns the value of an ENV variable. goto    ("NameOfStep")                                                                Jump and continue to named Step.